margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's fashionable to wear cowboy boots and listen to country music.
 Populism capitalizes on the false stories, sentiments, and stereotypes shared through the media.
 Opinions have no weight in God's kingdom within, and without.
-But sometimes people are outcasted because of the weight of human opinion.
+Sometimes people are outcasted because of the weight of human opinion.
 It's the responsibility of mankind to let go of, spurn the wrong, and interpet what they need, hear, and see.
 Don't believe it all.
 Progress is built on understanding.